Women in Engineering

 - Melonee Wise, Manager of Robot Development at Willow Garage

 - Leslie Pack Kaelbling, Professor at Massachusetts Institute of Technology

 Recent BOF Women Luncheon Activities

-Other workshops and social events are periodically organized at other robotics conferences (i.e. RSS) and at the WIE International Leadership Conference (http://ieee-wie-ilc.org/).
+Other workshops and social events are periodically organized at other robotics conferences (i.e. RSS) and at the WIE International Leadership Conference.

 A panel on "Innovations in Robotics" has been organized for the 2015 WIE International Leadership Conference in San Jose.
-Jing Xiao (Prof, University of North Carolina), Lynne Parker (Director, National Science Foundation) and Allison Okamura (Prof, Stanford University) were the 3 speakers in the panel and talked in a roundtable moderated by Laura Margheri (RAS WIE Chair, The BioRobotics Institute, Scuola Superiore Sant’Anna) about their experience, about the technical and scientific skills, as well as about other aspects related to the personality traits that can make the difference in innovation and leadership in robotics.
+Jing Xiao (Prof, University of North Carolina), Lynne Parker (Director, National Science Foundation) and Allison Okamura (Prof, Stanford University) spoke on the panel and in a roundtable moderated by Laura Margheri (RAS WIE Chair) about their experiences, skills, and other aspects that can make a difference in innovation and leadership in robotics.
 RAS activities and opportunities were also presented.

 Picture of the speakers at the "Innovations in Robotics Panel" at the 2015 WIE International Leadership Conference.
 From left to right: Allison Okamura, Jing Xiao, Lynne Parker and Laura Margheri.